Homtone Conical Burr Coffee Grinder Electric for

 Both grind well.
 Conical burrs are typically quieter and cheaper; flat burrs can be slightly more uniform.
 For home use, grind range and build quality matter more.

-Our top pick is the Timemore MG-C3S Coffee Grinder Manual Stainless Steel Conical Burr (our score 9.2/10) - A conical burr coffee grinder, a solid pick for dialling in espresso and filter coffee at home..
+Our top pick is the Homtone Conical Burr Coffee Grinder Electric for (our score 8.6/10) - A stainless steel conical burr coffee grinder with 51 grind settings, a solid pick for dialling in espresso and filter coffee at home..